Pahiro/Magnet-to-RD/README.md

 ## Description

 This userscript automates the process of sending magnet links to Real-Debrid, checking for duplicates, and selecting specific file types (e.g., `.mp3`, `.m4b`, `.mp4`, `.mkv`, `.cbz`, `.cbr`) for download.
 It adds a "send" icon next to magnet links on web pages, allowing you to quickly and efficiently manage your torrent files with Real-Debrid.
+The original design was intended for TPB but it'll still add an RD icon wherever it finds a magnet link.

 ## Features